May Bonfils Stanton: Early life and family

 Mary Madeline "May" Bonfils was born in Troy, Missouri, to Frederick Gilmer Bonfils and his wife, Belle Barton Bonfils.
 She had one sister, Helen, six years her junior.
-In 1894 the family moved to Kansas where Frederick ran legal lotteries, and in 1895 to Denver, where Frederick and Harry H. Tammen purchased a newspaper that they renamed The Denver Post.
+In 1894 the family moved to Kansas where Frederick ran legal lotteries, and in 1895 to Denver, where Frederick and Harry Heye Tammen purchased a newspaper that they renamed The Denver Post.
 In Denver, Bonfils studied at St. Mary's Academy and the Wolcott School for Girls, an elite private girls' school.
 She went on to graduate from Brownell School for Girls in New York.

 The Bonfils girls had a strict Catholic upbringing.
 Frederick was especially vigilant with his eldest daughter and warned both girls against dating younger men because they "were only out for their money".
 After Bonfils graduated from Brownell, Frederick escorted her to Europe, where she studied French, art, and music, and mastered both piano and music composition.

 In 1904, at the age of 21, Bonfils eloped with Clyde V. Berryman, a non-Catholic sheet music salesman; they were married in a civil ceremony in Golden, Colorado.
 Frederick was outraged and threatened to halve her inheritance if she did not file for divorce.
 The elopement opened a rift between Bonfils and her parents and sister, which only worsened with time.
 Bonfils and Clyde lived in Omaha, Kansas City, Wichita, and California, returning to Denver in 1916, where they lived mostly separate lives.
 In 1934 Berryman left her for good, and in 1943 she obtained a "quickie divorce" in Reno, Nevada, on grounds of "cruelty, nonsupport, and desertion".
 In 1947 she filed for a second divorce in Colorado and had her maiden name restored, but her family never reconciled with her.